GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 +++
 author = "nathan"
 date = "2019-07-16T08:34:54+09:00"
-description = "This guide covers some best practices to write solid GDScript code, to keep a sane code-base when developing projects of growing sizes." title = "Godot GDScript guidelines" menuTitle = "GDScript" weight = 2
+description = "This guide covers some best practices to write solid GDScript code and keep a sane code-base when developing projects of growing sizes." title = "Godot GDScript guidelines" menuTitle = "GDScript" weight = 2